ahuy1307/location_test/README.md

 # Location React Project

-This is a simple starter template for building React applications using Vite.
+- This is a simple starter template for building React applications using Vite. </br>
+- If you want to try, i deployed it for you https://location-test-one.vercel.app/

 ## Getting Started